 A Lunch Date With A Difference

 To round off our workout suggestions, we’ve saved the most simple for last—pack your runners and hit the pavement.
-Of course, you’re at the mercy of the weather gods but make the most of the great weather at the moment and get to it.
+Of course, you’re at the mercy of the weather gods but make the most of any weather and get to it.
 Take a different tack with your next lunch date catching up with a friend and go for a lunchtime stroll instead.
 After all, it presents the perfect opportunity to vent work frustrations or get a real headspace break from your daily work, which is often seriously welcome.

 No time to exercise during the week?
 Here are some great Auckland Weekend Walks and Hikes to enjoy.